What Is ‘The Housing Act 1988′?

 Essentially, the act is the law which governs the Private Rented Sector.
 It’s the rule book covering the statutory rights and legal responsibilities for both landlords and tenants.
-This is NOT the same as a tenancy agreement (I’ve seen people get confused about that).
+This is NOT the same as a tenancy agreement (I’ve noticed people get confused about that).
 A tenancy agreement is the legal contract between landlord and tenant, stipulating the conditions of the tenancy E.g. length of tenancy, the amount of rent to pay etc. The Housing Act stipulates what the conditions can and can’t be in the Tenancy Agreement.

 It’s quite common for clauses in the Tenancy Agreement to conflict with the statutory rights written in the Housing Act.
 In this case, the Tenancy Agreement is invalid, as the Housing Act is the ruling law, which cannot be overwritten.
 Bear in mind, Assured Shorthold Tenancy Agreements were introduced as part of the Housing Act 1988.